Unity-Technologies/ClusterDisplay/source/com.unity.cluster-display/Documentation~/synchronization.md

 -   RPC events.

-## Synchronized UGUI Events
-\*Setting up UGUI to work with cluster display takes some additional steps, see the following: [Cluster Display & UGUI](cluster-display-and-ugui.md).

 ## Communication Phases and Timeouts
 The communication between the emitter and the clients happens in 2 phases: